cysouw/diathesis/text/c02_structure.md

 ### Chained object diatheses {#sec:intro-object-chains}

-Chains of object diatheses (i.e. chains with the object in the middle of the chain) can always be interpreted as a combination of two isolated ('single') object diatheses from the previous section.
+Chains of object diatheses (i.e. chains with the object in the middle of the chain) can always be interpreted as a combination of two isolated object diatheses from the previous section.
 However, not all theoretically possible combinations are attested (see [@fig:objectchains]).
-The most frequently attested chained object diatheses are the highlighted ~~object exchange~~ diatheses (see [@sec:intro-object-exchange] ff.).
+The most frequently attested chained object diatheses are the highlighted variants of ~~object exchange~~ (see [@sec:intro-object-exchange] ff.).
 A few incidental examples of ~~chained case change~~ are also attested (see [@sec:intro-chained-case-change]).

 ![Attested chains of object diathesis](figures/objectchains2){#fig:objectchains}

 #### Object exchange {#sec:intro-object-exchange}

-The highlighted diatheses are collectively called ~~object exchange~~ because as part of the role-remapping the accusative marking is exchanged from one role to another.
+The highlighted diatheses in [@fig:objectchains] are collectively called ~~object exchange~~ because as part of the role-remapping the accusative marking is exchanged from one role to another.
 These diatheses are used with verbs that involve some kind of part/whole relation between the two roles involved.
 A typical example [@next] is the diathesis between *schmieren* 'to smear' and *beschmieren* 'to spread' (discussed in detail in [@sec:preverb-applicative-antipassive]).
 In this example an *auf* prepositional phrase turns into a new accusative, while the old accusative is turned into a *mit* prepositional phrase.
-So, syntactically the role marked as an accusative object is exchanged from *Salbe 'ointment'* to *Wunde 'wound'*.
+So, syntactically the role marked as an accusative object is exchanged from *Salbe* 'ointment' to *Wunde* 'wound'.
 Semantically, the *Wunde* is the 'whole' to which the *Salbe* is applied.

 ::: ex
 ~~Object exchange~~